LA WEEKLY

 - Marci Marks (distribution Manager), 1984.

-Back at the LA Weekly, the paper was doing so well Levin started another title called Style.
 Levin would later step down as publisher when former Record World editor and Long Island native Michael Sigman took the reins in 1983.
-After resigning six years later, Sigman was replaced by board member Gary Horowitz, though his tenure was short-lived.
+Six years later, Sigman left "for other independent features” and was replaced by board member Gary Horowitz, though his tenure was short-lived.

-Sigman returned in 1990 until departing for Phoenix-based Village Voice Media in 2000 (the company would acquire both the LA Weekly and OC Weekly).
-By the mid-1990s, the Weekly had unionized, appointed Sue Horton as the new editor — replacing Kit Rachlis, and moved their office to Sunset Blvd.
+Sigman returned to the fold in 1990, only to depart for Phoenix-based Village Voice Media in 2000 (the company would acquire both the LA Weekly and OC Weekly).

 Despite the changes, the LA Weekly was named “best alternative newsweekly” by the Utne Reader in 1999 and received accolades from the Association of Alternative Newsweeklies (AAN), and finalists for the PEN West literary journalism awards between 1996 and 2001.

-However, by the time of the Weekly’s 20th anniversary in 1998 — when circulation was around 220,000 — staff changes were on the horizon; Michael Sigman, Judy Jablonski, Sue Horton would later exit, and Laurie Ochoa (former LA Weekly intern and executive editor at Gourmet magazine) took over as editor.
+However, by the time of the Weekly’s 20th anniversary in 1998 — when circulation was around 220,000 — more staff changes were on the horizon; Michael Sigman, Judy Jablonski, and editor Sue Horton would later exit.

-New ownership in 2017 inflicted major damage, with longtime staffers getting their walking papers.
-Today, the LA Weekly has the substance of a hastily-written sign for a lost cat, and is a far cry from the formidable force it was.
+Today, the LA Weekly has the substance of a hastily-written sign for a lost cat, and it is a far cry from the formidable force it was.